-Whether you need to train employees on a very specific aspect of their new role, or introduce Health & Safety measures, a video can help convey that vital information in a way that’s much more digestible and easy to retain than page after page of written policies.
+Whether you need to train employees on a very specific aspect of their new role, or introduce Health & Safety measures, or share important company news in your internal emails, a video can help convey that vital information in a way that’s much more digestible and easy to retain than page after page of written policies.

 Regardless of the goal, video is an efficient way to standardise knowledge and values across the team.
 You only need to create your onboarding videos once, and new hires can proceed through training on their own, without assistance from existing employees (major timesaver!)